maciejhirsz/logos/book/src/common-regex.md

-For reference, **Logos** parses regexes using the `regex-syntax` and `regex-automata` crates, and transforms the deterministic finite automata created by the `regex-automata` crate into rust code that implements the matching state machine.
+For reference, **Logos** parses regexes using the `regex-syntax` and `regex-automata` crates, and transforms the deterministic finite automata created by the `regex-automata` crate into Rust code that implements the matching state machine.
 Every regex is compiled with an implicit `^` anchor at its start, since that is how a tokenizer works.